Gheorghe24/Implementation-of-generic-array/README.md

 I go through the structure and save it as a "bit vector".
 I need to always use casting depending on the values I have in the structure and copy this data to the "tmp" auxiliary.
 I also calculate the length of the "date" structure as I go through and insert it in tmp.

-After this I have 2 cases: \
+After this I have 2 cases:
-1.when the vector is empty and I only allocate memory for it and my auxiliary children  2.when it is not empty and I need to reallocate memory to insert another element.
+- when the vector is empty and I only allocate memory for it and my auxiliary children
+- when it is not empty and I need to reallocate memory to insert another element.

 I always calculate the length of the whole "arr" to know how much I should reallocate and where to insert the element.